mongodb/specifications/source/server-selection/server-selection.rst

             servers = all servers in topologyDescription matching criteria

+            if serverSelector is not null and servers is not empty: servers = serverSelector(servers)

             if servers is not empty:
                 in_window = servers within the latency window selected = random entry from in_window